-Expectations:
+Expectations

 - 1. Students are responsible for identifying learning goals and consulting with the instructor to discuss ways to meet these goals. - 2.
 A learning partnership is essential for the successful completion of this course.
 Both the student and instructor will communicate openly, demonstrate respect in the relationship and work to establish and maintain a collaborative relationship.
 This can be achieved by: - discussing course outcomes to achieve a shared understanding of them. - discussing progress towards meeting the achievement of course outcomes. - conferring regularly throughout the course.
 The reflective journal may enhance the dialogue between the instructor and student and the dialogue may enhance the reflective journal. - 3.
+In the event of an unusual incident, the student must notify the Instructor immediately.
+The student will then be required to complete an agency and BCIT Nursing Program incident report.
+This includes any accidents or injuries experienced by the student (eg. needlestick injury). - 4.
 One purpose of this course is to learn about the role of the home care nurse and provide service to clients in their homes.
 Another purpose of the course is to consider health promotion, illness prevention, self-care and rehabilitation as a focus of nursing care.
 Students are expected to make safe nursing decisions when giving care in the home.
-The instructor will carry a cell-phone at all times so will be available for consultation and home visits as required.
+The instructor will carry a cell-phone and pager at all times so will be available for consultation and home visits as required.